 HOW WE MAY USE AND DISCLOSE HEALTH INFORMATION:

 The following categories describe ways that we may use and disclose health information that identifies you (“protected health information”).
 “Protected health information” is information about you, including demographic information, that may identify you and that relates to your past, present or future physical or mental health or condition and related health care services.
 Some of the categories include examples, but every type of use or disclosure of protected health information in a category is not listed.
 Except for the purpose described below, we will use and disclose protected health information only with your written permission.
-If you give us permission to use or disclose protected health information for a purpose not discussed in this notice, you may revoke that permission, in writing, at any time by mailing or delivering the revocation to: Christine Ruth, Director of Human Resources, 2500 City Hall Lane, North Charleston, South Carolina, 29419.
+If you give us permission to use or disclose protected health information for a purpose not discussed in this notice, you may revoke that permission, in writing, at any time by mailing or delivering the revocation to: Janie King, Director of Human Resources, 2500 City Hall Lane, North Charleston, South Carolina, 29419.

 - For Treatment.
 We may use and disclose protected health information to coordinate and manage your health care related services by one or more of your health care providers.
 For example, we may discuss the most beneficial treatment plan for you with your health care provider if you have a chronic condition such as diabetes.